jacobRidenour/ProgWiki/README.md

 # CodingPractice
 Learning basics of C/C++, Python, Rust.
-Goal: this code and documentation is helpful to others wanting to learn.
+Goal: this code and documentation helps others wanting to learn.

 ## Things to Get and Why
 1. Get [Visual Studio](https://visualstudio.microsoft.com/vs/) and [Visual Studio Code](https://code.visualstudio.com/).
 VS is especially good for C/C++ projects, VSCode is good for many other languages.